batgranny/saltdash/README.md

 4. Connect on [http://yourhost:8000](http://yourhost:8000)

 ## Disclaimer
 This code is provided as is and is really just for my own use.
-I built it using extremely rudimentary PHP skills so it's very basic.
+I built it using extremely rudimentary and probably antiquated PHP skills so it's very basic and probably not the most elegant or secure thing in the world.
 If you fancy using it and it doesn't work I won't be fixing it.